Lexus ES Review 2025: Price, specs & boot space

 Space and practicality: Lexus ES boot space

-The Lexus ES banishes the cramped rear accommodation of its predecessor, the GS, at a stroke.
+The Lexus ES banishes the cramped rear accommodation of its predecessor, the GS, in a stroke.
 Much of this is down to the ES using a front-wheel drive platform, so there is not nearly such a pronounced transmission tunnel.
-This design has also allowed Lexus to devote a lot more of the car’s considerable length to the passenger area and means the ES now offers very nearly as much rear legroom as the LS luxury saloon.
+This design has also allowed Lexus to devote a lot more of the car’s considerable length to the passenger area, and means the ES now offers very nearly as much rear legroom as the LS luxury saloon.

 Those in the rear of the ES get individual air vents and the Takumi model also boasts heated rear seats, though this is not even an option for the other two models in the ES range.

-Getting in and out of the ES’s rear seats is easy thanks to the back doors swinging to almost 90-degrees.
+Getting in and out of the ES’s rear seats is easy thanks to the back doors swinging to almost 90 degrees.
 Also, the rear bench is a little higher set than many of its rivals, so it’s a shade better for just turning and stepping out of the car rather than having to lever yourself out.

 With the boot open, the luggage compartment is usefully bigger than the old GS’s and offers 454 litres of space.
 That’s still a way behind the likes of the BMW 5 Series or the Mercedes E-Class, and the ES is further hampered by the shape of its boot as there are structural supports that mean you cannot use the full length of the floor.
 Another demerit for the ES’s cargo bay is the rear seats do not fold forward, which is a real omission these days.